nsadawi/SimpleMavenProject/README.md

 # SimpleMavenProject - for the Jenkins Primer Course
+## We usually start with this project and build on it from here

 * This is a simple project that uses Maven and Unit to test/compile/install a light weight Java package.